 We focus on making the biggest the impact.

-When we win battles in court, we know we have the potential to create lasting systemic change.
+When we win battles in court for our clients and communities, we know we have the potential to create lasting systemic change.

 But our work isn’t just about winning cases – it's about using the law as a lever to create a radically better world.

-We use multiple legal avenues and strategies, including administrative law, constitutional law, international law, and human rights law.
+We use multiple legal avenues and strategies, including administrative law, constitutional law, international law, criminal, consumer and human rights law.